 For school nutrition professionals, nurses and others who want to learn more about food allergies, please visit the following resources:

-- www.peanutallergyfacts.org - Tips for managing peanut allergies plus expert videos on topics ranging from proper introduction of potentially allergenic foods to young children to managing peanut allergies at school
+- www.peanutallergyfacts.org - Tips for managing peanut allergies plus expert videos on topics ranging from proper introduction of potentially allergenic foods to infants to managing peanut allergies at school

 - Food Allergy Research and Education (FARE) – the nation’s largest food allergy advocacy organization